Actual-Chat/actual-chat/docs/Tasks.md

 - How private chat links work (no timer, no max. invite count, manually revoke, show the list of private links, but no "New private link" for public chats)
 - Create chat should have ~ the same anonymity options as in Chat Settings
 - "Join as guest": think of how key walk-through items should look like after this / onboarding
-- "New message [in another chat]" notification banner
-- Sound on any message, + different sound for voice messages w/ more intensive throttling
-- ~~Fix "Paste" action - there are almost always extra empty lines~~
-- Think of how how & when to push a person who joined chat as guest to leave contact info.
-Ideally, show some dialog after his first message allowing him to sign in or leave this info.

 Backlog (team):